mrwweb/mrw-featured-image-focal-point/readme.md

 Mark Root-Wiley, [MRW Web Design](https://MRWweb.com/)

 Adds a focal point picker for the Featured Image in the Post sidebar of the Block Editor.
-Applies `object-position` inline style with the selected focal point for the Post Featured Image block or templated featured images (i.e. `the_post_thumbnail()`).
+Applies `object-position` inline style with the selected focal point for the Post Featured Image block, Media & Text block using the Featured Image, and templated featured images (i.e. `the_post_thumbnail()`).

 ## Installation